jusatdeloitte/genai-flow-workshop/docs/custom-workflow.md

 ## 3. Workflow
     - Click on "+ New Workflow" >> "Autonomous (chat)" >> "Create Workflow"
     - After clicking on "Create Workflow", a new tab "Agents" will be available
-    - As sender select "sender" in the "Agents" tab
+    - As sender select "user_proxy" in the "Agents" tab
     - As receiver select "group_chat_manager" in the "Agents" tab

 3.1.
 Click on "Test workflow" and start prompting *(chat won't be saved)* or move to the Playground *(chat will be saved)*